Missed the Pro Bowl? Here’s what the Seahawks accomplished in the All-Star game

 - It was the ninth time Wilson was voted into the game or named as an injury replacement, tying Walter Jones for the most Pro Bowl nods as a Seahawk.

-Linebacker Bobby Wagner and safety Quandre Diggs were also named to the team — Diggs as a starter at free safety — but unable to play due to injury.
+Linebacker Bobby Wagner and safety Quandre Diggs were also named to the team — Diggs as a starter at free safety — but were unable to play due to injury.

 It was the sixth straight year Wagner was named to the game.
-Only four other players also have made it the last six years: Kansas City tight end Travis Kelce, Kansas City receiver Tyreek Hill, Los Angeles Rams defensive tackle Aaron Donald and Juszczyk.
+Only four other players also have made it the past six years: Kansas City tight end Travis Kelce, Kansas City receiver Tyreek Hill, Los Angeles Rams defensive tackle Aaron Donald and Juszczyk.

 - Brown, who was named as an injury replacement for San Francisco’s Trent Williams, played the second and fourth quarters at left tackle.